 It seems that the gifts I bought for my nieces and nephews were small enough to be placed in envelopes with their Christmas cards and there was just enough of that wrapping paper from Rebecca for the gifts I got for my folks and my lovely [former] foster daughter.
 Then, I found a used (but usable) padded envelope that was large enough for my foster daughter’s gift to fit in.
 But I was having trouble finding a box for the stuff for my nieces, nephews, and parents (it was all being shipped to the folks’ place to save on costs).

 But wait!
-Who needs a box to be the ‘right’ size when you have scissors?
-It seemed to me that there was a box that could be the perfect size—if I cut it down a bit.
+Who needs a box to be the “right” size when you have scissors?
+It seemed to me that there was a box that could be a perfect size – if I cut it down a bit.
 And padding?
-Well, since the nieces and nephews’ gifts aren’t breakable, they got to help provide protection for the folks’ gifts, along with some crumpled plastic bags (which I know the folks will recycle on my behalf).
+Well, since the nieces and nephews’ gifts aren’t breakable, they got to help protect the folks’ gifts, along with some crumpled plastic bags (which I know the folks will recycle on my behalf).

 And that’s it.
 I had to buy some packing tape, but that’s something I can’t really re-use anyhow.